xavierchia/xavierchia.github.io/_posts/2022-08-15-epsilon-method.md

 And of course, I want to test this idea.

-So I started a new newsletter two weeks ago.
+Just two weeks ago I started a new newsletter.
 It’s called [Newsletter Story](https://www.newsletterstory.com) and not just the name but also the format is heavily inspired by Pat Walls’ excellent [Starter Story](https://www.starterstory.com) newsletter.
 The only difference is that instead of business owners, I’m interviewing newsletter writers.
 That’s my epsilon here.

 Will it work?
 I have no idea.
 So far things look promising but there are never any guarantees when it comes to real-world experiments like this.

 What I know for sure, however, is that this time I did everything I could to stack the odds in my favor.